 3. Lauterbrunnen Valley

-This fairy-tale valley is straight out of a Tolkien novel.
-With 72 waterfalls, towering cliffs, and green meadows, it’s one of the most photogenic places in the country.
+This valley looks like it came straight from a Tolkien book.
+It has 72 waterfalls, tall cliffs, and green meadows, making it one of the most beautiful places in the country.

 Highlights:

-• Cable car to Mürren or Schilthorn (007 filming location)
+- Cable car ride to Mürren or Schilthorn (where 007 was filmed)

 4. Lake Lucerne & Mount Pilatus

-Lake Lucerne is surrounded by mountains and filled with charming lakeside towns.
-Take a boat cruise or ride the world’s steepest cogwheel train up Mount Pilatus.
+There are charming towns along the shore of Lake Lucerne, which is surrounded by mountains.
+You can take a boat cruise or ride the world’s steepest cogwheel train up Mount Pilatus.

 Don’t Miss:

-• Pilatus Golden Round Trip (boat, cogwheel, and cable car combo)
+- The Chapel Bridge (Kapellbrücke) in Lucerne and the Pilatus Golden Round Trip (boat, cogwheel, and cable car)

 5. Jungfraujoch – Top of Europe